nasuni-labs/nasuni-dashboards/README.md

 2. The default username is “admin”, and the default password is “admin”.
 Grafana will prompt you to change the default password after logging in.

 3. Under the Configuration (gear) icon, add InfluxDB as a data source using the details from your install and test the connection.
-For the default single node installation use the following information:
+For the default single node installation, use the following information:

     URL: http://localhost:8086 <br/>
     Database: nasuni

 ![Add Data Source](/images/AddGrafanaDataSource.png)

-4. Click "Save & Test" to complete add the InfluxDB data source.
+4. Click "Save & Test" to complete adding the InfluxDB data source.

 ### Configure Grafana Dashboard